hyperledger/besu-docs/docs/public-networks/reference/cli/subcommands.md

 </Tabs>

-Prunes all trie log layers below the retention limit, including orphaned trie logs.
-The retention limit can be configured with [`--bonsai-historical-block-limit`](options.md#bonsai-historical-block-limit).
-This limit should match the configuration used with [`--bonsai-limit-trie-logs-enabled`](options.md#bonsai-limit-trie-logs-enabled).
+Removes all trie log layers below the specified retention limit, including orphaned trie logs.
+You can configure the retention limit using [`--bonsai-historical-block-limit`](options.md#bonsai-historical-block-limit).
+The retention limit should match the configuration used with [`--bonsai-limit-trie-logs-enabled`](options.md#bonsai-limit-trie-logs-enabled).
 The default limit is `512`.

 ## `validate-config`